nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf52/gs.rst

 You have now completed getting started with the nRF52 Series DK.
 See the following links for where to go next:

-* :ref:`ug_nrf52` for more advanced topics related to the nRF52 Series.
+* :ref:`ug_nrf52` documentation for more advanced topics related to the nRF52 Series.
 * The :ref:`introductory documentation <getting_started>` for more information on the |NCS| and the development environment.